grodansparadis/vscp/docs/level2_driver_wire1.md

  | _index[0..n]     | integer | Measurement index 0-7.
 Default is 0. |
  | _coding[0..n]    | integer | Message coding 0-2.
 Default is 0.
 Allowed values 0=Normalized integer, 1=string, 2=floating point. |

-The full variable name is built from the name you give the driver (prefix before _variablename) in vscpd.conf.
+The full variable name is built from the name you give the driver (prefix before _variablename) in vscpd.json.
 So in the examples below the driver have the name **wire1** and the full variable name for the **_numberofsensors** will thus be

     wire11_numberofsensors